-Due to the region’s isolation, the natural resources of the Cardamom Mountains — estimated to be worth well over US$ 1 billion — were untapped by outsiders for centuries.
-But as Cambodia has modernized, they have become increasingly vulnerable to illegal logging, hunting, forest clearing and land encroachment.
+Due to their isolation, the natural resources of the Cardamom Mountains — estimated to be worth well over US$ 1 billion — have been untapped by outsiders for centuries.
+But as Cambodia has developed, this region is increasingly vulnerable to illegal logging, hunting, forest clearing and land encroachment.

 By the Numbers

-The annual value of the Cardamom Mountains is estimated to be more than US$ 1 billion in terms of the goods and services they provide, including timber, crops, carbon storage, non- timber forest products (e.g., game animals, nuts, seeds, berries, medicinal plants), water and recreation.
+The annual value of the Cardamom Mountains is estimated to be more than US$ 1 billion in terms of the goods and services they provide — including timber, crops, carbon storage, non- timber forest products (such as medicinal plants), water and recreation.

-The CCMNP is home to 54 species listed on the International Union for Conservation of Nature Red List of Threatened Species, including Asian elephants, Siamese crocodiles, sun bears, gibbons and pangolins.
+The Central Cardamom Mountains Landscape is home mor than 500 animal species, including over 50 species listed on the IUCN's Red List of Threatened Species — such as Asian elephants, Siamese crocodiles, pileated gibbons, and Sunda pangolins.